NASA rover knocked out as gigantic dust storm envelops Mars

 Flight controllers tried late Tuesday night to contact Opportunity, but the rover did not respond.
 The storm has been growing since the end of May with unprecedented speed.

-Opportunity's batteries are likely so low that only a clock is still working, to wake the spacecraft for periodic power-level checks, according to officials.

 NASA launched the twin rovers Opportunity and Spirit in 2003 to study Martian rocks and soil.
+They landed in 2004.
 Spirit hasn't worked for several years.
 Opportunity, however, has kept exploring well past its expected mission lifetime.

+Scientists aren't nearly as concerned about the newer, nuclear-powered Curiosity rover on the other side of Mars, which is already seeing darkening skies.

+Dust storms crop up every so often at Mars, sending dust tens of miles (kilometers) into the atmosphere and turning day into night.
+Spacecraft orbiting Mars are too high to be affected.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.